darkarnium/sonor/devices/S18-One/UBOOT.md

 Arbitrary memory read-out has been achived by abusing the `i2c` commands present in the version of U-Boot as shipped with the unit.
-Though the use of Python, the [serial console](./CONSOLE.md), and a logic analyser connected to the [i2c bus](./EEPROM.md) it is possible to slowly read data directly from memory, and onto the i2c bus.
+Though the use of Python, and the [serial console](./CONSOLE.md) it is possible to read and write to memory 1-byte at a time.

-The following script (`i2c-thief.py`) provides a working example of how this can be achieved, though this process is exceedingly slow.
-Current estimates put the speed in the range of around **55-bytes a second**.
+The following script (`i2c-thief.py`) provides a working example of how this can be achieved.

 * [i2c-thief.py](./scripts/i2c-thief.py)